lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 If the key seeds have not yet been provisioned, the keys are derived from all-zero constants, and the `flash_otp_key_o.seed_valid` signal will be set to 0 in the response.

 Note that the req/ack protocol runs on the OTP clock.
-It is the task of the scrambling device to synchronize the handshake protocol by instantiating the `prim_scr_key_req.sv` primitive as shown below.
+It is the task of the scrambling device to synchronize the handshake protocol by instantiating the `prim_sync_reqack.sv` primitive as shown below.

 ![OTP Key Req Ack](otp_ctrl_key_req_ack.svg)